Subdiffusive behavior generated by irrational rotations: Introduction

-Second, what happens when the Lebesgue measure on $\mathbf T$ is replaced by another probability measure $\mu$ ?
-Propostion \ref{clt} (section \ref{sec3}) is valid for an arbitrary probability measure $\mu$.
-If $\mu$ admits a density of bounded variation, lemmas \ref{decorel} and \ref{majore} (section \ref{sec4}) should still be valid.
-If, moreover, this density is bounded from bellow by a strictly positive number, lemma \ref{minore} (section \ref{sec4}) should be valid, and therefore proposition \ref{result2} should hold.

-The organisation of the paper is as follows.
-Proposition \ref{result1} is shown in section 2.
-In section 3, one shows an abstract central limit theorem ; this section is independent of the others.
-One proves proposition \ref{result2} in section 4.
+The organization of the paper is as follows.
+Proposition \ref{result1} is shown in Section 2.
+In Section 3, one shows an abstract central limit theorem ; this Section is independent of the others.
+One proves Proposition \ref{result3} and Corollary \ref{result2} in Section 4.

 The letter $\mathrm C$ is used to denote a strictly positive constant that may vary from place to place.